 After you lay ceramic floor tiles, the grout inside the joints between the individual tiles must be allowed to cure.
 Generally, it's safest to wait at least 48 but ideally 72 hours after installing ceramic tiles before installing a toilet.
 Pay attention to the manufacturer's instructions for the specific type of grout you've chosen.

-The last steps in laying vinyl tile are making certain that all the excess glue and air bubbles are removed from the tile surface.
-Allow the adhesive that is used to glue vinyl tiles to the floor to fully dry before setting the toilet or any other objects on the tile.
+Generally, the last step in installing vinyl tile is using a heavy roller to make sure that all the excess glue and air bubbles are removed from the tile, and that it is fully set.
+(You can rent such a roller from a home improvement store.)
+After that, the adhesive that is used to glue vinyl tiles to the floor must be allowed to fully dry before setting the toilet or any other objects on the tile.